BiteSizedBeans/startup/notes.md

 ## React Notes Pt 2

 This was wild.
 I think I got it down as long as I have my usestates and use effects localized to individual pages.
 I have a couple pieces of data that need to be remembered across multiple pages and I ended up using the use context stuff for that.
 It got kinda messy but it works!
 The only thing that doesn't work now (other than API calls and stored/processed username and stuff) is making sure that chat history gets saved to the currently selected file.
 I think some of the use context stuff I have set up now will also probably eventually end up stored in a database and not locally, but idk tbh.

+## Service Notes

+This was really hard.
+It gets harder every time.
+The apis were super tricky to figure out, especially the file handling.
+I probably spend nearly 10 hours on trying to just get the file handlign to work, this was super hard.
+I hope (and think) that moving to a database will be pretty straightforeward since I already have one mocked up pretty well.